-- a. to consider moving their discussion to an accredited audio secure space; - b. to ensure that all personnel within hearing range hold an appropriate security clearance and have a genuine need-to-know before discussing classified material.
+- a. to consider moving their discussion to an accredited audio secure space; - b. to ensure that all personnel within hearing range hold an appropriate security clearance and have a genuine need-to-know before discussing material at SECRET or above.
 Personnel should also ensure no Portable Electronic Devices (PEDs) or other items that may present a risk to the discussion are in the vicinity; and - c. not to discuss TOP SECRET material unless the entire open plan facility is a designated Zone Five (refer DSPF Principle 72 Physical Security for descriptions of Physical Security Zones).